-Back in January, The CW greenlit a pilot for yet another Riverdale spinoff series (the first being Chilling Adventures of Sabrina on Netflix), this time based on Archie Comics character Katy Keene.
-The pilot was officially picked up to series this past May and will premiere as part of The CW's 2019-2020 lineup, with Riverdale star Ashleigh Murray reprising her role as Josie as she heads to the Big Apple.
+Back in 2019, The CW, greenlit a pilot for yet another Riverdale spinoff series (the first being Chilling Adventures of Sabrina on Netflix), this time based on Archie Comics character Katy Keene.
+The pilot was officially picked up the series, which then premiered as part of The CW's 2019-2020 lineup, with Riverdale star Ashleigh Murray reprising her role as Josie as she heads to the Big Apple.

 However, Katy herself hasn't yet appeared on the flagship series, so you may be wondering just who the title character is and why she warrants her own show.
 Portrayed by Pretty Little Liars star Lucy Hale, The CW's Katy will work as a personal shopper at a luxury department store in New York City, with dreams of someday becoming a fashion designer.
 Described as being "bold, big-hearted and independent," Katy will spend the series juggling friendship, romance, and her professional ambitions as she works to make a name for herself in the big city.

 In the comics, Katy Keene was first introduced in the pages of Wilbur Comics in 1945 and subsequently appeared in various issues of Archie, Jughead, Betty and Veronica, and Ginger.
 Ultimately, she went on to receive her own self-titled run in 1949, which continued for the next 12 years.
 Since then, Katy has popped up here and there in specials and various revivals, with her most recent appearances compiled into the trade paperback Katy Keene "Model Behavior" in 2008.